 Belinda: Oh sure, a few times.
 In the beginning it came so quickly for (the Go Go’s)…over the course of like three years, and we never expected it.
 So that was weird, and when you’re very young, that kind of fame is a difficult thing to handle.
 And yes, being referred to out of nowhere in that movie, was definitely strange.
 Donna was a backup singer of mine before she started working for Madonna, so that was unexpected.
 But we actually worked together this past February, Donna and I, and there were unspoken amends made.
 It doesn’t bother me now.
 But even when something negative comes your way it usually means that you have some sort of profile, and that’s generally a good thing.

-Robert: There’s an old adage in the music business that says the act who is most perfectly equipped for success, is a female artist who men want to sleep with, and women want as a best friend.
-That should probably be followed by, see also: Carlisle, Belinda.
+Robert: There was an adage in your industry that claimed the perfect musical act, from a commercial standpoint, was a female artist who men want to sleep with, and women want as a best friend.
+See also: Carlisle, Belinda.
 Did you always have that type of universal appeal, say, as far back as high school?

 Belinda: I actually wasn’t popular in high school.
 I was a cheerleader, but I always felt uncomfortable around boys because I was never allowed to date when I was growing up.
 I was pretty naive and sheltered.
 Years later, right after I released ‘Mad About You’, People magazine did a poll asking readers who they would date if they could date anyone, and the winner was me!
 That was very weird.
 I never thought about myself in those terms – not even later down the road.
 But after ‘Mad About You’ and my physical transformation with losing the weight and really just growing into a young adult, there was unnecessary pressure put on me to look a certain way, dress a certain way, and weigh a certain amount.
 A lot of pressure.
 Unfortunately, I’m sure that’s still happening to some young female artists now.

-Robert: The physical changes you mentioned occurred 30 years ago, but did the hits you took back then leave you with any lingering resentment in regard to the media?
+Robert: The physical changes you mentioned occurred 30 years ago, but did the hits you took before you lost the weight leave you with any lingering resentment toward the media?

 Belinda: Oh, definitely.
 It messed me up really bad.
 My name was always mentioned with how I looked.
 I was pretty and plump.
 Or I was svelte.
 Or I was chubby and cute.
 It always had to do with weight, and that was damaging.
 Even if it was intended as a compliment, it was damaging.
 And add sexist on top of that.
 It’s something that shouldn’t even be mentioned.
 That happened all through the Go Go’s and my early solo career.
 Now I don’t think anyone cares because I’m not really in the game, but I’ll see people say about other singers or actresses, “Oh, it looks like she’s piling on the pounds.”
 I just think it’s a horrible thing to say.
 It messed with me, no question.